wangkiw/ICLR23-MEMO/README.md

 # A Model or 603 Exemplars: Towards Memory-Efficient Class-Incremental Learning

-The code repository for "[A Model or 603 Exemplars: Towards Memory-Efficient Class-Incremental Learning](https://arxiv.org/abs/2205.13218)" (Accepted by ICLR'23 Spotlight ) in PyTorch.
+The code repository for "[A Model or 603 Exemplars: Towards Memory-Efficient Class-Incremental Learning](https://arxiv.org/abs/2205.13218)" (**ICLR'23 Spotlight**) in PyTorch.
 If you use any content of this repo for your work, please cite the following bib entry:

 ```
 @inproceedings{zhou2022model,